joemoose/dungeoneers.d20/docs/appendix-e-leveling.md

 ## New Skills

-Learning new skills to gain an advantage on related attribute checks does not happen automatically when characters gain new levels.
+Learning new skills to gain an advantage on related attribute saves does not happen automatically when characters gain new levels.
 Your character starts with the training and knowledge suggested by the former career you selected during character creation, such as gambler or mercenary.

 Acquiring new skills and knowledge afterward happens as part of your adventuring.
 Your character could hire mentors or experts to teach them new skills.
 Joining specialized groups, such as trade guilds, universities, or mercenary companies, could provide training.
 Your GM may award skills from quests, patrons, or other in-game opportunities.